VersusCenter

 Cons

-• Requires significant DevOps expertise for optimization
+• Requires dedicated expertise for cost optimization

 DigitalOcean